splunk/corona_virus/README.md

 ## Lookup Table Updating

+### confirmed.csv, recovered.csv, and deaths.csv

 There is a scripted input inside of this app that is **enabled by default**.
 It can be found in the GUI by going to Settings > Data Inputs > Scripts and enabling the input "update_git.sh".
+This script will be used to pull the latest csse timeseries data from JHU and create a symbolic link to each file in the $SPLUNK_HOME/etc/apps/corona_virus/lookups directory.

 This scripted input will send it's output by default to `index=main sourcetype=git_update_corona`.
 You can use this index/sourcetype to find out when the latest update to the Coronavirus git repository took place.